wagtail/how-to-run-a-wagtail-space/README.md

 ## Code of Conduct

+Here's an [example code of conduct](example-coc.md), which you're welcome to adapt for your event.

 ## Website

 The source for the website of the original Wagtail Space (held in Arnhem, the Netherlands) was generously donated by Four Digits, and is available at https://github.com/fourdigits/wagtailspace.